 Jakacia Phipps is a passionate mental health advocate who draws from both her personal journey and professional expertise to guide individuals toward healing and growth.
 Her professional journey is grounded in her own experiences overcoming challenges, which fuels her dedication to helping participants navigate their own paths to wellness.
 As Director of Participant Engagement, Jakacia blends her knowledge of counseling and coaching to develop strategies that address both immediate emotional needs and long-term personal development.
 In addition to her role, Jakacia is an aspiring speaker, eager to share her story and professional insights with broader audiences.
 In her free time, she loves “nature-things”, fashion shows, cooking, and attending community events.

-Julia is from Miami and comes from a family of Ecuadorian migrants.
-She has a history working with marginalized people through community activism efforts like eviction defense and mental health crisis response.
+Julia is from Miami and comes from a family of Ecuadorian migrants and strong southern women.
+She has a history working with marginalized people through a variety of community activism efforts including eviction defense, mental health crisis response, and Books for Prisoners.
 Most recently, she was an advocate for those experiencing homelessness at a low barrier shelter.
-Julia is passionate about Mother Earth, writing, yoga, and tactile forms of artistic expression.
+Julia is passionate about Mother Earth, writing, yoga, gardening, ancestral veneration, and artistic expression.
 She is currently pursuing a degree in psychology.

 President: Tracey Brown